 Requirements of this option include:

-- Complete additional 6 hours of formal (class-room taught) courses
+- Complete additional 6 hours of classroom-taught (highly recommended) courses

 - Choose a topic and a list of (typically 3) papers on the topic